Biomedical Machine Learning Using Multiple Data Pipelines

 - AugustaTM leverages the performance of the most advanced parallel processors – multi-core CPUs and GPUs – for increased performance during model rebuilds.

-- Both AugustaTM and SymetryMLTM are deployable on standalone servers, through the Amazon Web Service and Microsoft Azure, with an Apache Spark distributed framework for all steps above.
+- Deployable on standalone servers, through the Amazon Web Service and Microsoft Azure, with an Apache Spark distributed framework for all steps above.